 - Imaging.
-Computerized tomography (CT) or magnetic resonance (MR) scans of the head may show swelling or inflammation.
-X-rays or CT scans of the chest or sinuses may also show infection in other areas that may be associated with meningitis.
+Computerized tomography (CT) or magnetic resonance imaging (MRI) scans of the head may show swelling or inflammation.
+X-rays or CT scans of the chest or sinuses may show an infection that may be associated with meningitis.

-Spinal tap (lumbar puncture).
-For a definitive diagnosis of meningitis, you'll need a spinal tap to collect cerebrospinal fluid (CSF).
-In people with meningitis, the CSF often shows a low sugar (glucose) level along with an increased white blood cell count and increased protein.
+Spinal tap.
+A definitive diagnosis of meningitis requires a spinal tap to collect cerebrospinal fluid.
+In people with meningitis, the fluid often shows a low sugar level along with an increased white blood cell count and increased protein.

 The treatment depends on the type of meningitis you or your child has.

-Acute bacterial meningitis must be treated immediately with intravenous antibiotics and, more recently, corticosteroids.
+Acute bacterial meningitis must be treated right away with intravenous antibiotics and sometimes corticosteroids.
 This helps to ensure recovery and reduce the risk of complications, such as brain swelling and seizures.

 The antibiotic or combination of antibiotics depends on the type of bacteria causing the infection.
-Your doctor may recommend a broad-spectrum antibiotic until he or she can determine the exact cause of the meningitis.
+Your health care provider may recommend a broad-spectrum antibiotic until the exact cause of the meningitis is known.

-Your doctor may drain any infected sinuses or mastoids — the bones behind the outer ear that connect to the middle ear.
+Your provider may drain any infected sinuses or mastoids — the bones behind the outer ear that connect to the middle ear.

 Antibiotics can't cure viral meningitis, and most cases improve on their own in several weeks.
 Treatment of mild cases of viral meningitis usually includes:

-- Over-the-counter pain medications to help reduce fever and relieve body aches
+- Pain medicine to help reduce fever and relieve body aches.

-Your doctor may prescribe corticosteroids to reduce swelling in the brain, and an anticonvulsant medication to control seizures.
-If a herpes virus caused your meningitis, an antiviral medication is available.
+Your health care provider may prescribe corticosteroids to reduce swelling in the brain and a medicine to control seizures.
+If a herpes virus caused your meningitis, an antiviral medicine is available.

 Other types of meningitis

-Chronic meningitis is treated based on the underlying cause.
-Antifungal medications treat fungal meningitis and a combination of specific antibiotics can treat tuberculous meningitis.
-However, these medications can have serious side effects, so treatment may be deferred until a laboratory can confirm that the cause is fungal.
-Chronic meningitis is treated based on the underlying cause.
+Treatment for chronic meningitis is based on the underlying cause.
+Antifungal medicines treat fungal meningitis.
+A combination of specific antibiotics can treat tuberculous meningitis.
+However, these medicines can have serious side effects, so treatment may be deferred until a laboratory can confirm that the cause is fungal.

 Noninfectious meningitis due to allergic reaction or autoimmune disease may be treated with corticosteroids.
-In some cases no treatment may be required, because the condition can resolve on its own.
-Cancer-related meningitis requires therapy for the individual cancer.
+In some cases, no treatment may be required because the condition can resolve on its own.
+Cancer-related meningitis requires therapy for the specific cancer.

 Preparing for your appointment

-Meningitis can be life-threatening, depending on the cause.
-If you've been exposed to bacterial meningitis and you develop symptoms, go to an emergency room and let medical staff know you may have meningitis.
+Meningitis can lead to death, depending on the cause.
+If you've been exposed to bacterial meningitis and you develop symptoms, go to an emergency room and tell the health care providers that you may have meningitis.

 What you can do

 - Be aware of any pre- or post-appointment restrictions.
 Ask if there's anything you need to do in advance, such as restrict your diet.
-Also ask if you may need to stay at your doctor's office for observation following your tests.
+Also ask if you may need to stay at your health care provider's office for observation following your tests.

 - Write down key personal information, including any recent moves, vacations or interactions with animals.
-If you're a college student, your doctor likely will ask questions about any similar signs or symptoms in your roommates and dorm mates.
-Your doctor will also want to know your vaccination history.
+If you're a college student, your provider likely will ask questions about any similar signs or symptoms in your roommates and dorm mates.
+Your provider also will want to know your vaccination history.

 - Take a family member or friend along.
 Meningitis can be a medical emergency.
-Take someone who can help remember all the information your doctor provides and who can stay with you if needed.
+Take someone who can help remember all the information you may receive and who can stay with you if needed.

-For meningitis, some basic questions to ask your doctor include:
+For meningitis, some basic questions to ask your health care provider include: